barrelo89/CARN/README.md

 3) num_res_block: represents the number of resnet blocks in a cascading block
 4) num_conv_block: represents the number of convolution layer in a resnet block
 5) kernel_size: represnets the size of kernel in a convolution layer
+- In this implementation, tensorflow-gpu==2.0.0 is installed.
+If higher version of TF used, you can easily enable 'group convolution' in tf.keras.layers.Conv2D by setting 'groups' attribute to the number of groups you want
+- You can remove the last Conv2D layer as its functionality already exists in the upsample layer.
 - How to create the CARN model
 ```
 #Set the model parameters